-The Affordable Care Act (ACA) made pediatric dental care an essential health benefit that issuers must offer on state exchanges.
+The Patient Protection and Affordable Care Act (ACA) made pediatric dental care an essential health benefit that issuers must offer on state exchanges.
 If proposed changes to the ACA are enacted, the dental benefits industry must again determine how to proceed in an evolving landscape.
-In this paper, Milliman’s Joanne Fontana discusses several key components of ACA that, if amended or removed, would affect dental benefits.
+In this paper, Milliman’s Joanne Fontana discusses several key components of the ACA that, if amended or removed, would affect dental benefits.
 She also provides considerations for dental insurers that can turn another potential round of reform into opportunity.

-The potential nonpayment of cost-sharing reduction (CSR) subsidies to health insurers could create instability in the Affordable Care Act’s individual market.
-Issuers are now contemplating their exchange participation plans for 2018, and the future of cost-sharing reductions will play a key role in their decision.
+The potential nonpayment of cost-sharing reduction (CSR) subsidies to health insurers, as required by the Patient Protection and Affordable Care Act (ACA), could create instability in the individual market.
+Issuers are now contemplating their exchange participation plans for 2018, and the future of cost-sharing reductions will play a key role in their decisions.
 This report by Milliman’s Pedro Alcocer, Frederick Busch, and Jason Karcher explores the possible legislative and regulatory outcomes and potential issuer responses.

 In 2010, then-President Obama signed into law the Patient Protection and Affordable Care Act (ACA).
-In 2017, it’s déjà vu all over again, as the House of Representatives has passed the American Health Care Act (AHCA), which would significantly amend large portions of the ACA if it becomes law.
-While this bill has not yet been through the Senate and will almost certainly change before President Trump can sign it into law, the policies proposed in this legislation would make many changes to the health insurance sector.
+In 2017, it’s déjà vu all over again, as the U.S. House of Representatives has passed the American Health Care Act (AHCA), which would significantly amend large portions of the ACA if it becomes law.
+While this bill has not yet been through the U.S. Senate and will almost certainly change before President Trump can sign it into law, the policies proposed in this legislation would make many changes to the health insurance sector.